-You are at risk for anovulatory dysfunction, diminished ovarian reserve, and premature ovarian failure (POF).
-Here is what you need to know.
+You are at risk for anovulatory dysfunction, diminished ovarian reserve, and premature ovarian failure (POF)

-The average age at which women become menopausal is 51 and it can range from 45 to 60.
+The average age at which women become menopausal is 51, ranging from 45 to 60.
 Women who become menopausal between 40 and 45 years of age are experiencing early menopause.
-In contrast, women who are in menopause by the age of 40 suffer from premature menopause.
+Premature menopause happens when there is established ovarian failure before age 40.

-Normally, women start having irregular periods several years before they become menopausal.
-During this time, the ovarian reserve (quality and number of eggs) declines precipitously, and along with it, their ability to get pregnant.
+Usually, women start having irregular periods several years before they become menopausal.
+During this time, the ovarian reserve (quality and number of eggs) and their ability to get pregnant decline precipitously.
 If your mother went into early or premature menopause, you might be at increased risk of having the same problem.
-Therefore, make sure you are aware of your mother’s menstrual history and plan accordingly.
+Therefore, make sure you know your mother’s menstrual history and plan accordingly.

-Modern women put careers first and as a result, motherhood comes second in their priorities.
+Modern women put careers first, and as a result, motherhood comes second in their priorities.
 As a result, the average age of women when they decide to pursue pregnancy in western developed countries is close to 32 and rising.
-This means many such women might be at a disadvantage if they have any risks for premature ovarian failure.
+This means many such women might be disadvantaged if they have any risks for premature ovarian failure.

 Besides genetic predispositions, there are a lot of lifestyle factors as well as medical/gynecologic conditions that could affect the function of the ovaries and cause premature ovarian failure.